vitalijr2/ride-cost-cli/readme.md

 ridecost -s -l 6.3 -p 64.99 475
 ```

-Next time, simply run the command with the distance only:
+After saving, you can run the command with just the distance:

 ```bash
 ridecost 475